USRSE/usrse.github.io/_posts/newsletters/2024-04-25-newsletter.md

 <a name="reads"></a>
 # **Interesting Reads, Videos, or Podcasts**
+* [A special issue of PeerJ Computer Science on Software Citation, Indexing, and Discoverability](https://peerj.com/collections/84-software) edited by Daniel S. Katz and Neil Chue Hong
+* [The Value of Open Source Software](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4693148) by Manuel Hoffman, Frank Nagle, and Yanuo Zhou
+* [Approaches to scaling up reproducibility in research organisations](https://zenodo.org/records/10663903) by Michelle Barker and Neil Chue Hong
+* [How to Sustain a Scientific Open-Source Software Ecosystem: Learning from the Astropy Project](https://arxiv.org/abs/2402.15081) by Jiayi Sun, Aarya Patil, Youhai Li, Jin L.C.
+Guo, and Shurui Zhou
+* [The White House Office of Science & Technology Policy Open Science Recognition Challenge](https://www.challenge.gov/?challenge=ostp-year-of-open-science-recognition-challenge) by The White House Office of Science and Technology Policy (OSTP)
 * [Sustainable Software in Academia - Joint SSE and OSPO Workshop 2024](https://mediaspace.gatech.edu/playlist/details/1_bp88rfti) by Sustainable Software in Academia
 * [Code for Thought: The making of a diveRSE community - Jeremy Cohen, Michael McLeod](https://www.youtube.com/playlist?list=PL-YIfuwj8R2jB6YR8i0dOOM3R95j1ISE_) by Peter Schmidt
 * [Pair Programming With Generative AI](https://www.computer.org/csdl/magazine/so/2024/03/10493185/1VTveFojex2) by IEEE Software